neilenns/vatsim-plan-verifier/README.md

 * **Is the arrival airport valid?** This check throws a warning if the arrival airport isn't known by FlightAware.

-* **Should the departure be SEA8 or MONTN2?** This check is specific to KSEA and either throws an error or a warning if the flight plan was filed with SEA8 and should (or probably should) be on MONTN2 instead.
-This check does *not* verify whether plans filed with MONTN2 should be on SEA8 instead.
+* **Is the flight on the correct SID out of KSEA?** This check is specific to KSEA and either throws an error or a warning if the flight plan was filed with the wrong SID per the SEA/S46 LOA.

 ### Altitude verifications